Past event: Military Robotics & Autonomous Systems 2025 Conference

 • Mr Tiago Lanca, Project Officer, Innovation, Hub for European Defence Innovation (HEDI), European Defence Agency

-• Senior Representative, Brave1
+• Senior Representative, BAE Systems

 • Sergeant Major Corey Wilkens, PM Sandhills Project, 20th Engineer Brigade, US Army